Offers in: Electrical Engineering

 Academic Supervisor: Miguel Martínez-Iturralde.

-CEIT Division: Electric Vehicle and Smart Grids.
+Division CEIT: Electric Vehicle and Smart Grids.

-Subject area: Electrical Engineering.
+area subject: Electrical Engineering.

-Academic Supervisor: Marco Satrústegui.
+Academic Supervisor: framework Satrústegui.

-CEIT Division: Electric Vehicle and Smart Grids.
+Division CEIT: Electric Vehicle and Smart Grids.

-Subject area: Electrical Engineering.
+area subject: Electrical Engineering.

 Description and objectives: The noise generated by electric motors is becoming increasingly important due to the fact that it is embedded in systems where comfort is a very important aspect (e.g. electric cars).
 In this sense, this PFG tries to characterise the noise in an electric motor by performing a multiphysical analysis, starting by characterising the machine at an electromagnetic and thermal level and then developing a mechanical analysis that results in obtaining the noise generated at different levels of torque and rotational speed.